paulk-asert/groovy-data-science/subprojects/LanguageProcessingDjl/README.md

 # Language processing with DJL and TensorFlow

 Neural networks with numerous layers of nodes allow for more complex, rich and _deeper_ processing and understanding.
-This example detects objects within an image.
+This example uses a universal sentence encoder model from TensorFlow Hub.
 It uses a pre-trained model and the
 [Deep Java Library](https://djl.ai/) backed by the [TensorFlow](https://www.tensorflow.org/) engine.